schwarze-st/FRA_BB/README.md

 There are scripts for all experiments and data we generated for the publication.
 The jupyter notebook in <b>results/notebook/results_nb.ipynb</b> extracts all relevant data from the generated output-files
 ### 1. Filtering the test bed: <b>filter_instances.py</b>
-See results/notebook/results_nb.ipynb
+See results/FilterInstances.ipynb
 ### 2. Running SCIP with fra_heur.py on the test bed: <b>diving_analysis.py</b>
 We run SCIP with fra_heur.py on the obtained test bed with 128 instances with up to 5 diving rounds and 30 minutes maximum run time.
+Results are displayed in results/Evaluation.ipynb.
 ### 3. Running SCIP with plain settings: <b>SCIP_plain.py</b>
 We run SCIP without fra_heur.py for 32 instances where it found best solutions until the solution is better than the one found with fra_heur.py.
+Results are displayed in results/Evaluation.ipynb.